These isolated vocal tracks will blow your mind

 Arctic Monkeys - R U Mine

-This track is classic Alex Turner swagger… but when Matt Helders hits the falsetto backing vox, the song heads off to the stratosphere.
+This track is classic Alex Turner swagger… but when Matt Helders hits the falsetto backing vox, the song enters another dimension.

 Queen And David Bowie - Under Pressure

 Stadium-filling superstars meet Ziggy Stardust himself in a studio in Montreux.
 Freddie Mercury and Bowie try to top each other in the drama stakes.
 Who wins?
 YOU decide.

 OK, so the Mick bits are pretty standard Stones fare… but wait until backing singer Merry Clayton hits her solo spot.
 The sound of her voice is sure to give you goosebumps.